our art centre

 Volunteers are welcome to work at the art centre!
 If you have specific skills that can contribute to our enterprise please let us know.
 We welcome all skills from Carpentry to photography.

-Volunteers are required to work in a range of capacities during their time at the art centre.
 Day to day duties range from assisting in the studio by mixing paints or making tea to driving 4WD or packing art works for the mail.

 Basic volunteer accommodation is provided.